scipy-conference/scipy_proceedings_2012/geoffrey_poore/geoffrey_poore.rst

 While PythonTeX lacks the rapid interactivity of the IPython notebook, as a LaTeX package it offers much tighter Python-LaTeX integration.
-It also provides greater control over what is displayed (code, stdout, or stderr) and allows code to be included inline within normal text.
+It also provides greater control over what is displayed (code, stdout, or stderr) and allows executable code to be included inline within normal text.

 This paper presents the main features of PythonTeX and considers several examples.
 It also briefly discusses the internal workings of the package.